Dyagilevo air base: History

 Air Power Review reported in 2004 that the 203rd Independent Orel Air Regiment of Guards (Air Tankers) operating Il-78 and Il-78M was stationed at the base.
 Formed 6 July 1941 at Monino near Moscow as the 412th Aviation Regiment, with TB-7 (Pe-8) heavy bombers.
 Renamed 432nd AP several weeks later.
 Renamed 25th AP DD of Guards 19 September 1943.
 1230th AP (SZ) renamed 203rd OAP (SZ) 1 December 1994.

 On 5 December 2022, the base was attacked by Ukrainian drones which damaged a Tu-22M3 bomber and destroyed a fuel truck; three personnel were killed and five injured.
 The Engels Air Force Base was also raided on the same night.
-On 14 December, a Shahed-136 drone that exploded in Kyiv apartment building had “For Ryazan“ written on it in Russian.
+On 14 December, a Shahed-136 drone that exploded in a Kyiv apartment building had “For Ryazan“ written on it in Russian.

+By December 2022, the 360 Aircraft Repair Factory (360 ARZ) located at the base was placed under sanctions of the European Union and USA due to the Russian invasion of Ukraine.

+On 1 June 2025, as part of Operation Spider's Web, Ukraine attacked Dyagilevo and four other air bases using a swarm of short-range drones.